1. Introduction

 Inline StylePropertyMap objects represent inline style declarations attached

-s.
-They are accessed via the styleMap attribute of Element
+directly to Elements.
+They are accessed via the styleMap attribute of Element objects.

 When constructed, the property model for inline StylePropertyMap objects is initialized to contain an entry for each property that is paired with at least one valid value in the string representing the style attribute for the Element that the object is associated with.
 The value for a given property is the last valid value provided in the string.